gildas/gitflow-pr-sandbox/README.md

 The example app is written in Go, but it does not really matter as we will not even compile it.

+For instructions using [Bitbucket](https://bitbucket.org), please go to the [Bitbucket repository](https://bitbucket.org/gildas_cherruel/gitflow-pr-sandbox).

+For instructions using [GitLab](https://gitlab.com/about), please go to the [GitLab repository](https://gitlab.com/gildas_cherruel/gitflow-pr-sandbox).

 ## Clone the repository

 Using [gh](https://cli.github.com), let's clone this sandbox: